tanhuy998/context-js/README.md

 - Routing and register middleware in controller definition context using decorators.
 - Auto binding http context(such as request, response and next objects) to each controller object.
-- Access some Express's methods via given decorators.
+- Access Express's methods via given decorators in different http context.

+#### New features:

+- Dependency injection (since 1.x).
+- Grouping routes with constraint (since 1.x).

 ## Acknowledgment